 The best way to do this is to compare providers and ensure you know exactly how much your recipient will receive.

 Additional fees cover things such as credit card charges, processing fees, and any fees that the receiving bank may charge for a transfer.
-If you need your recipient to receive a set amount, it’s important to take these fees into account in case more is deducted from your transfer sum.
+If you need your recipient to receive a set amount, it’s essential to consider these fees in case more is deducted from your transfer sum.

 The majority of large sum transfers will need to be done directly from bank account to bank account, although this doesn’t mean you’re limited to making the transfer with your bank.